McBen/IITCPluginKit_Example/docs/6-hooks.md

 }
 ```

-We store the "dialog" handle and clear it on close.
-The function `updateDialog` will replace the contents of our table with a freshly generated snapshot.
+We keep a reference to the dialog so we can update or clear it when needed.
+The `updateDialog` method rebuilds the table contents from the latest data.

-Now let's subscribe to the message that drawTools sends:
+Next we'll subscribe to the message sent by drawTools:
 ```typescript {11,14-18,27}
 class CountPortals implements Plugin.Class {